sdiehl/wiwinwlh/tutorial.md

 written in terms of the textual functions (``set``, ``view``, ``over``, ``at``, ...) and some people prefer to use these instead.

-Surprisingly lenses can be used as a very general foundation to write logic over a wide variety of data structures and computations and subsume many of the existing patterns found in the Prelude under a new common framework.
+If one buys into lens model, it can serve as a partial foundation to write logic over a wide variety of data structures and computations and subsume many of the existing patterns found in the Prelude.

 ~~~~ {.haskell include="src/32-lenses/complexlens.hs"}
 ~~~~